SiloCityLabs/Cuttlephone/docs/guides/print-guide.md

 Actually there is a tool to help cut the support.
 This guide slides into the Junglecat rail and has a channel for your blade.
 You need to print one for each side.

+{: .warning }
-Be warned, this is a work-in-progress and it's rather dangerous to cut this rail while holding the phoen case.
+This is a work-in-progress.
+It's rather dangerous to cut this rail while holding the phoen case.
 The tool grip isn't a useful shape.
 This needs a remake to protect the hand and sit flush on a table.

 ![](/images/print-guide/rail-tool-1.jpg)